By

 When suspected wrongdoing, misconduct or accusations of either one raise the need for an HR investigation into employee relations issues, companies find themselves in the difficult position of playing detective, judge and jury.
 Company leaders have to act fast to conduct an investigation that prevents a bad situation from getting worse.

-An internal employee relations investigation and its outcome could save an employer from having to pay thousands of dollars in fines or legal costs for retaliation, harassment, discrimination or other claims.
+An internal employee relations investigation and its outcome could save an employer from having to pay thousands of dollars in fines or legal costs for retaliation, harassment, discrimination or other claims, especially when organizations follow a structured approach to identifying and addressing workplace harassment throughout the investigation process.
 So, it’s important to understand how to properly investigate employee allegations of misconduct.

 RELATED: Six Types of Harassment in the Workplace >>